eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

 <!-- end auto-generated rule header -->

-Disallow use of rest parameters, the `arguments` keyword and enforces that functions take a least 1 parameter.
+Disallow use of rest parameters, the `arguments` keyword and enforces that functions take at least 1 parameter.

 ## Rule Details